Baltimore Co. Man Says Strangers Moved Into His Home, Claiming They Rented It On Craigslist

 Keith Mills is standing outside the house he owns, but legally he can’t go in.

-Mills says he’s a contractor and was living inside this Pikeville home as he renovated it.
+Mills says he’s a contractor and was living inside the Pikesville home as he renovated it.

 But a few days ago, he got an unwelcome surprise.
 Someone had cut off the lock box and then changed the locks.